ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 [This documentation](http://postgis.net/workshops/postgis-intro/spatial_relationships.html) explains the predicates and how they work for the different vector data types.

 Selecting by location is an incredibly useful tool and is frequently used across a range of geospatial contexts.
 For example, to find out how many homes are affected by flooding you can select homes which fall within the flood boundary.
-You can also combine a number of different selection techniques to answer queries which include more than one variable, for example, selecting homes which fall within a flood boundary and touch the 10 meter contour line.
+You can also combine a number of different selection techniques to answer queries which include more than one variable, for example, selecting homes which fall within a flood boundary and touch the 10 metre contour line.

 ![Example of select by location: selecting point which fall within a polygon.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/selectbyloc.PNG?raw=true)